 A laptop that's robust, portable and reliable will be invaluable if you want to be able to work on the move.
 And, to make the hunt for the best travel laptop a little easier, we've gathered the best options available now below, factoring in everything that makes each one the perfect travel companion, from price point to weight.

 Looking for a more general list?
 See our guide to the best laptops for graphic design or the best laptops for programming.
 We've also put together a guide to the best laptops for animation.
-And be sure to read on after the list for some tips on what to look for before buying your next travel laptop.
+And if your planning a trip, also see our guides to the best travel accessories for designers and the best hotels in London.
+Meanwhile, read on after the list for some tips on what to look for before buying your next travel laptop.